Published by Carl Hedinger. Last Updated on June 9, 2023.

 What do you think?
 Do you prefer one particular watery spot in North Carolina?
 Let us know about it in the comments or by email.

-- Blowing Rock will host their annual Fireworks Extravaganza at Tweetsie Railroad.
+- Tweetsie Railroad in Blowing Rock will host their annual Fireworks Extravaganza.

-- Fort Bragg hosts a lively Fourth of July event with parachute free-fall demonstrations, a flag ceremony, and music headlined by Walker Hayes.
+- Fort Bragg hosts a lively Fourth of July event with parachute free-fall demonstrations, a flag ceremony, and music headlined by Sheryl Crow.